Erdős–Hajnal conjecture

+A convenient and symmetric reformulation of the Erdős–Hajnal conjecture is that for every graph $H$, the $H$-free graphs necessarily contain a perfect induced subgraph of polynomial size.
+This is because every perfect graph necessarily has either a clique or independent set of size proportional to the square root of their number of vertices, and conversely every clique or independent set is itself perfect.

+Background on the conjecture can be found in two surveys, one of András Gyárfás and the other of Maria Chudnovsky.

 Graphs without large cliques or independent sets

 In contrast, for random graphs in the Erdős–Rényi model with edge probability 1/2, both the maximum clique and the maximum independent set are much smaller: their size is proportional to the logarithm of $n$, rather than growing polynomially.
 Ramsey's theorem proves that no graph has both its maximum clique size and maximum independent set size smaller than logarithmic.
 Ramsey's theorem also implies the special case of the Erdős–Hajnal conjecture when $H$ itself is a clique or independent set.

 Partial results

 This conjecture is due to Paul Erdős and András Hajnal, who proved it to be true when $H$ is a cograph.
 They also showed, for arbitrary $H$, that the size of the largest clique or independent set grows superlogarithmically.
 More precisely, for every $H$ there is a constant $c$ such that the $n$-vertex $H$-free graphs have cliques or independent sets containing at least $\exp c\sqrt{\log n}$ vertices.
-The graphs $H$ for which the conjecture is true also include those with four verticies or less, all five-vertex graphs except the five-vertex path and its complement, and any graph that can be obtained from these and the cographs by modular decomposition.
+The graphs $H$ for which the conjecture is true also include those with four verticies or less, all five-vertex graphs, and any graph that can be obtained from these and the cographs by modular decomposition.

-As of 2021, however, the full conjecture has not been proven, and remains an open problem.
+As of 2024, however, the full conjecture has not been proven, and remains an open problem.